 - Peripheral arterial disease – PAD refers to an obstruction of the large arteries throughout the body.
 An applicant may qualify for SSDI when PAD has a significant effect on resting blood pressure.

 If you are suffering from cardiac disease and are no longer able to work, you may have questions about applying for Social Security disability benefits.
 Contact us for our free brochure, Give Yourself the Best Chance of Winning Your Social Security Disability Case.
 We can file your application or appeal your denial.
-To discuss your own case with an experienced Omaha disability lawyer, contact Cuddigan Law at 402-933-5405 or email us at [email protected].
+For a free evaluation of your case with an experienced Omaha disability lawyer, contact Cuddigan Law at 402-933-5405 or email us at [email protected].